 The history of Las Golondrinas begins in 1888 with the Universal Exhibition of Barcelona.
 Since then they has lived all the changes of the transformation of the city and its opening to the sea.
-At the moment it realizes two routes: Barcelona Mar, with duration of 1h and 30 min, that passes by the port, the coast and the beaches of the city; And Barcelona Port 40 min, with a tour that allows you to see the Maremágnum, the Puerta de Europa Bridge, the Clock Tower, views of the castle and the mountain of Montjuïc, Hotel W, sports clubs, Merchants and luxury cruisers.
+At the moment it realizes two routes: Barcelona Port and Litoral, with duration 60 min, that passes by the port, the coast and the beaches of the city; And Barcelona Port 40 min, with a tour that allows you to see the Maremágnum, the Puerta de Europa Bridge, the Clock Tower, views of the castle and the mountain of Montjuïc, Hotel W, sports clubs, Merchants and luxury cruisers.
 There are also guided tours, with the Port a la Vista itinerary, of 60 minutes, aimed at groups of schools on weekdays.
 It allows to travel by the port of Barcelona in a traditional Golondrina, like the one of the photo.

 Barcelona Port 40 min

 Price: €8.00 (children from 5 to 10 years €4.00)

 Schedule:: from 11:15 a.m. to 6:15 p.m. (departure every hour approximately)

 Barcelona Port and Litoral 60 minutes

 Price: €10.00 (children from 5 to 10 years old €4.00)